medleyjs/medley/docs/Getting-Started.md

 ### Body Parsing

+Medley has built-in support for body-parsing, although it does not come with any body parsers.
-Medley parses JSON request bodies by default.
-See the [**Body Parser** documentation](BodyParser.md) to learn how to add parsers for other types of request bodies.
+See the [**Body Parser** documentation](BodyParser.md) for details.

 ### HTTP/2